lucafavatella/provisioning-osx/README.md

 ### TODO

+* Test running bin/provision_osx on box without brew installed.
+Where is brew ensured to be installed?
 * Consider installing in `/usr/local/bin` (rather than `~/homebrew-cask/bin`) binaries of casks installed using sudo
 * Teach Emacs to conditionally hide C ifdef
 * Teach universal-ctags arity of Erlang functions